FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/active_passive_win/_index.md

 ### Define Transfer CFT as a Generic Service Resource

 Transfer CFT is a cluster-unaware application.
 However, you can integrate Transfer CFT in a cluster environment as a Generic Service Resource.
 Use the Microsoft **High Availability Wizard** to create a **Generic Service**, and from the **Select Service** dialog box select the Transfer CFT service.

+### License key

+The Transfer CFT license key refers to a specific machine, and is based on the machine's hostname.
+To allow Transfer CFT to start on both cluster nodes, you need one license key per node.
+Enter the two license keys in the `%CFTKEY%` file located on the shared disk, one key per line.